Xavier308/Xavier308/README.md

 ## 🔮 Future Interests

 I'm planning to dive into **training AI**, machine learning and Rust language in the near future.
-If you have resources or project ideas in these areas, I’d love to hear from you!

 <br>